SvOlli/sorbus/doc/site/jam/ms_basic.md

 Also all ROM functions have been moved due to the porting.
 However, this is not a problem, as the `SYS` command was only added by this port, so no original OSI BASIC code could be using it.
+However this will be a problem with code that uses USR() to call subroutines in ROM.
+If you encounter such a problem, contact me, and I help you porting that code.